qiray/asinus/README.md

 To run app from it's sources you need to install Electron - https://electronjs.org/docs/tutorial/installation

-To run binary package you need nothing except modern OS.
+To run binary package you need to download it for your OS here - https://github.com/qiray/asinus/releases/tag/1.0.0

 ## Usage